jlabouliere/surfs_up/README.md

   * ![jun_dec_prcp](https://user-images.githubusercontent.com/98665941/171322462-820162b5-b1ca-49ea-a8a6-f7c9c59f9d68.png)
   * ![jun_dec_prcp_desc](https://user-images.githubusercontent.com/98665941/171322473-9187e084-4ea4-47af-872f-66e84075460a.png)
 ## Summary
-Overall weather during the months of June and December indicate a pleasant environment with
+Overall weather during the months of June and December indicate a pleasant environment with less than a quarter inch of average precipitation.
+Idealy, the surfing business could remain supported year round.
+With December temps remaining somewhat mild and barely averaging into the low 70s though, ice cream sales may be muted for much of the month.
+Would not recommend year round commitment to ice cream sales without additional market research other than holidays where people from colder climates are visiting and traffic to the beaches is heavier.